Chart Color Schemes

 Health performance in Murrumba Downs is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Murrumba Downs faces significant health challenges with common health conditions being somewhat prevalent across all age groups but to a considerably higher degree among older residents.
+Murrumba Downs faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notably high, with common health conditions prevalent across all age groups but more so among older cohorts.

 Frequently Asked Questions - Health